ciscoheat/mithril-hx/README.md

 ## Implement the Mithril interface

-Because Javascript is so dynamic and Haxe is strongly typed, the balance between flexibility and compiler safety can be difficult.
+Because of Javascript's dynamic nature compared to Haxe's strongly typed system, the balance between flexibility and compiler safety can be difficult.
 When using Mithril, you will create [components](http://mithril.js.org/components.html) that will be used together with the Mithril API.
 For these objects you should implement the `Mithril` interface.
 Here's an example of a Mithril component:

 ```haxe
 import mithril.M;